The Quadplexer for 4-Band antennas (10-15-20-40 meter bands) can be done inside one enclosure but there is a few drawbacks of such a design:

 Some other way to achieve the best possible parameters was taken.
 The so-called Split Diplexer added to split low and high bands.
-Together with HF Triplexer installed after Diplexer the Antenna input split into 10-15-20 and 40-80-160 meter bands.
+Antenna input divided into 10-15-20 and 40-80-160 meter bands.

 4-band multi-band Yagi is quite a popular antenna to be used with such a filter system but some simple 5-or-6-band wire or vertical antenna for Field Day can be connected to the 6 band filtering system to accommodate three or four radios the same time.